ARM-software/m-profile-user-guide-examples/Exception_model/irq-priority-basic/Readme.md

 We are in IRQ 0 Handler!
 Setting IRQ 1 to pend
 Setting IRQ 2 to pend
-The excep num of the highest priority pending excep is 17 There is only one active exception.
+The number of the highest priority pending exception is 17 There is only one active exception.
-The excep num of the highest priority active excep is 16 We are in IRQ 1 Handler!
+The number of the highest priority active exception is 16 We are in IRQ 1 Handler!
-The excep num of the highest priority pending excep is 18 There is only one active exception.
+The number of the highest priority pending exception is 18 There is only one active exception.
-The excep num of the highest priority active excep is 17 We are in IRQ 2 Handler!
+The number of the highest priority active exception is 17 We are in IRQ 2 Handler!
 There is only one active exception.
-The excep num of the highest priority active excep is 18 Case:2 is completed!
+The number of the highest priority active exception is 18 Case:2 is completed!
 ```
 As we trigger all IRQs at once firstly, the program will handle interrupts according to their priority level.
 Because the IRQ0 is the highest, it will be handler firstly.
 In IRQ0 handler, the active interrupt is 16(IRQ0) and the highest priority pending exception is 17(IRQ1).
 In IRQ1 and IRQ2 handler, the same behavior will be observed.